malcolmjr96/m_melbournePublicRemoteRepo1/README.md

 My name is Malcolm, and I'm currently a student at Fanshawe College currently enrolled in the Internet Applications and Web Development program.

 This repository was created for Lab 1 INFO-5145-(02)-26W

+Hey!
+This is Jahnvi Vaghela and I collab with malcom.